Cloudera finishes up 20% in stock market debut

 Losses were $186.32 million, down from $203 million in the same period the year before.
 The risk factors section of the filing acknowledged they “expect to continue to incur net losses for the foreseeable future.”

-Competition could ultimately become a big obstacle for Cloudera, though Riley tells TechCrunch that they are “uniquely focused on the needs of large enterprise.”
+Competition could ultimately become a big obstacle for Cloudera, though Riley tells TechCrunch they are “uniquely focused on the needs of large enterprise.”
 HP, IBM, Oracle, Amazon Web Services and Hortonworks are amongst the long list of competitors mentioned in the S-1 filing.

 Intel and Cloudera have been working together to improve the speed and also the security for data processing.
 The companies “design software and hardware together to accelerate performance,” said Riley.
-Intel is buying more share in the offering.
+Intel is buying more shares in the offering.

 0